 - B1762 Fault in CAN communication with component A40/3n2 (Navigation processor).

 - CAN Bus Fault

 Check the navigation software version.
 Has it been updated with the latest software?
 If that’s the case, an older navigation DVD won’t work and can cause the error “Navigation cannot be activated” to appear.

 - Fiber Optic Problem.

-- Navigation DVD Drive is bad
+- The navigation DVD Drive is bad.

 The DVD drive that holds your navigation disk could be damaged.
 The optical lens could be dirty.